zarzouram/MLT_Thesis/scripts/README.md

   2. `get_model_mapping(self, lang: str) -> str`: This method takes a language code as input and returns the corresponding model name for the parser.

-Two optional arguments are neede to initiate the respective class: `langs` and `params`. `langs` is a list of language codes that the parser supports.
-The `params` is a dictionary of parameters used to initiate the the corresponding UD parser.
-The project configuration file defines the `langs` and the `params` dictionary.

 ### 2.3. `RestAPIParser` and `LibraryParser`